sixprime/visit_struct/README.md

 Much thanks again to Jarod42 for significant patches related to MSVC support.

-## Constexpr Correctness

-`visit_struct` attempts to target three different levels of `constexpr` support.

-- No support
-- C++11 support
-- C++14 extended support

-This is controlled by two macros `VISIT_STRUCT_CONSTEXPR` and `VISIT_STRUCT_CXX14_CONSTEXPR`.
-We use these tokens where we would use the `constexpr` keyword.

-In the `visit_struct.hpp` header, these macros are defined to either `constexpr` or nothing.

-We attempt to guess the appropriate setting by inspecting the preprocessor symbols `__cplusplus` and `_MSC_VER`.

-If it doesn't work on your compiler, please open a github issue, especially if you know how to fix it :)

-In the meantime, if you don't want to tweak the headers for your project, you can override the behavior by defining these macros yourself, before including `visit_struct.hpp`.
-If the header sees that you have defined them it won't touch them and will defer to your settings.
-In most cases this should not be necessary.

-On gcc and clang, we assume at least C++11 constexpr support.
-If you enabled a later standard using `-std=...`, we turn on the full `constexpr`.

-On MSVC currently the settings are:

-- VS2013: no support
-- VS2015: C++11 support
-- VS2017: C++14 extended support

 ## Licensing and Distribution

 **visit_struct** is available under the boost software license.